dphdmn/downloadWallVK/README.md

 - `YOUR_ACCESS_TOKEN`: The access token you obtained in the previous step.
 - `DOMAIN`: The short address of the VK group (without `vk.com/`).

+## What You Get

+You will get a JSON file containing all the post information.
+The most important properties are:
+- `"text"`: The content of the post.
+- `"date"`: The timestamp of the post.
+- `"attachments"`: An array containing attachments such as photos, etc.

+Parsing all this data is up to you, depending on what you want to extract.
+In my case, I mostly look for text and date information, getting that is trivial, but you might need more information.

+You can convert this JSON file to Excel using [this tool](https://www.convertcsv.com/json-to-csv.htm).
+Keep in mind, that it would not look well for posts with attachements.
+It's better to parse them properly first.

+To work with `"date"` timestamps, check [this tool](https://www.epochconverter.com/).

 ## Customization

 Feel free to modify the script if you want to use more parameters or use an ID instead of a domain.
 For more information on additional parameters and methods, refer to the [official VK API documentation](https://dev.vk.com/ru/method/wall.get).